 sudden, a man from the audience runs up and throws a giant martini on her.
 It was a dirty martini with olives in it, and it has stained her beautiful red dress.

 At first, it may seem like a lot of work to use this technique, but it gets easier as you practice.
 Don’t worry about your mental image being too involved.
 We process information so quickly that when you next see Renee, your brain will automatically recall the image and you will easily remember her name.
+With practice, you’ll be able to easily recall groups of people.

 The best way to be successful with this method is to pre-load your name images ahead of time.